Monster spider haunts abandoned Mexican mines

 "They're pretty meaty," Wall added.
 "They do have clearly visible fangs.
 You don't have to look very hard to find them."

-After consulting with Jimenez and others, they determined that the new spider genus was similar to wandering spiders from Brazil but not as venomous.
+After consulting with Jimenez and others, they determined that the new spider is similar to wandering spiders from Brazil but not as venomous.

 "I've worked with spiders for 20 years now, and this is the first spider bite I've had," Berrian told KPBS.
 "It wasn't bad.
 It felt like being stuck by a cactus spine."
 The entomologists published their findings in last month's Zootaxa, an international journal for animal taxonomists.